Consolidated Planning

 For questions and accommodations, contact Amara Mattingly at research@thda.org.

-Haga clic aquí para comentar sobre el CAPER.
+Haga clic aquí para comentar.

 Los detalles de la reunión pública figuran a continuación:

-martes, 17 de septiembre de 2024, 1:00 - 2:00 PM
+jueves, 17 de abril de 2025, 1:00 - 2:00 PM CST

 Además, los participantes pueden asistir virtualmente a la reunión pública mediante este enlace.